Data Quality Metric Library

 Specific comments on the metric

 This metric allows for two scenarios for the unsealed network.
-Either there is no record in the carriageway surface table, or there is a record with a material type of "METAL".
+Either there is no record in the carriageway surface table, or there is a record with a material type of "METAL", or "OTTA".

 Changes for 2019/20: